kesnar/rustlings/README.md

-This is my take on Rustlings Tutorial
+This is my try on Rustlings Tutorial
 For the original see https://github.com/rust-lang/rustlings 🦀